 In theory, this does all seem great, right?
 A big buzzing city, a lot of people who speak English, and always something to do.
 However, a complaint from the past from international students was, that they could not find part-time jobs due to their poor proficiency in Dutch.
 It seems like companies in Amsterdam heard the issue and tried to address it.
 One of those companies is the hospitality agency Mise en Place, who is active in multiple cities both in and outside of the Netherlands.
-We interviewed Julian Reed, who is currently working at Mise en Place, and who is an international himself.
+We interviewed Julian Reed, who is currently working at Mise en Place, and who is an international student himself.
 Make sure to read his interview to find out his experience at Mise en Place, and maybe you will find yourself completely convinced!

 Make sure to check out Mise en Place, and who knows, you might find the part-time job of your dreams!

 CL: What’s your name, and where do you come from?

 J: I’m Julien Reed, I am a 20-year-old French-American, that grew up in the Middle East and France, before moving to Amsterdam to pursue a higher education.

 CL: Why did you decide to study in the Netherlands?